 Check with the Business Office for the schedule of payments for the Deferred Payment Plan.
 Students who fail to make scheduled payments will be charged a late payment fee of \$50 for each late payment.

-Students whose employers will be paying their tuition are asked to complete an Employer Tuition Deferral Program form which is available in the Office of Continuing Education and Graduate Studies or online at elmira.edu/ce.
+Students whose employers will be paying their tuition are asked to complete an Employer Tuition Deferral Program form which is available in the Office of Continuing Education and Graduate Studies or online at www.elmira.edu/academics/ Continuing Education/Schedules and Re- sources.html.